Next Steps: Intensive English Program

 Please submit immunization records prior to your session's start date.

 Step 5: Health Insurance

 Health insurance is an investment in your well-being and peace of mind.

-All students registered more will be automatically enrolled in and charged for the USF-sponsored Student Health Insurance Plan.
+All registered students will be automatically enrolled in and charged for the USF-sponsored Student Health Insurance Plan.

-Students who already have a health insurance plan comparable to or better than the USF-sponsored health insurance may petition to waive the health insurance requirement by the appropriate deadline (see below).
+Students who already have a health insurance plan comparable to or better than the USF-sponsored health insurance may petition to waive the health insurance requirement.

 Step 6: Order your One Card

 All USF students are issued a university photo ID called a One Card.
 Your USF One Card grants you access to on-campus resources, including your residence hall, classroom buildings, Don Dollars accounts, Gleeson Library, and more.

 Have someone take a picture of you.
 You should be facing the camera with your head and shoulders visible.
 Save the picture as a .jpg or .jpeg file.

 I.D.
 Express will allow you to pre-order your USF One Card so that it is ready for pickup upon arrival to USF.
 To get started, go to myusf.usfca.edu/student-life/one-card/upload-your-photo